AhmedIssa11/AhmedIssa11/README.md

 ## I am Undergraduate Software Engineer, Back-End Developer.

+- ⚡ Holds a Bachelor's degree in Computer Science
 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learn more about computational intelligence
-- ⚡ Fun fact: I love to play chess

 ### Connect with me: